euroargodev/Coriolis-data-processing-chain-for-Argo-floats-demo/README.md

 3. Configure your environement by editing `.env`

-4. Run your decoder with docker
+4. Run your decoder with docker compose

+## Run image with docker

 ```bash
 APP_USER="<your_user_id>:<your_group_id>"